BibleResearch/bibleresearch.github.io/content/posts/pulling-yourself-up-bootstraps-1.md

 # Conclusion

 I hope I have clearly demonstrated from scripture that human mind, will, effort, and strength can be redeemed by God at salvation and *must* be exercised in sanctification to honor and glorify God.
+There is no dichotomy between the human mind and the Holy Spirit - that is, walking in the Spirit does not exclude exercising our rational faculties.
+There is no dichotomy between our effort/will/strength and the sanctifying work of the God head - that is, being sanctified does not exclude our willful, diligent effort.

 # Appendix A: The Dangers of the Dichotomies

-I want to briefly address two of the dangers I see with the dichotomies described above (there are many I could address).
-If accepted, I believe either of the two dichotomies above will tend to produce:
+I want to briefly address two of the dangers that may be produced if the dichotomies above are accepted.
+I believe accepting either of the dichotomies above will tend to produce:

 1. **An apathetic monergism** - If sanctification is solely an act of God apart from any effort on the part of the human, all we can do as Christians is sit around and hope for God to unilaterally do something in our lives.
 This is biblically wrong and will lead to a lack-luster and anemic Christian life very different from the one the Apostles describe in their letters.
 2. **A charismatic expectation** - If the Holy Spirit operates apart from the human mind, will, effort, and strength, this produces the expectation of some operation of the Spirit that is outside and unrelated to our mind, will, effort, and strength.
 What would this look like?
 I'm not sure, but this view produces in many an unrealistic charismatic expectation.
 The Bible describes Christians as new creations<sup>9</sup> whose minds are transformed<sup>10</sup>; not helpless beings waiting for an action of the Holy Spirit outside of and apart from ourselves.